HzaCode/ChemInformant/docs/index.md

 <img src="assets/logo.png" alt="ChemInformant Logo" align="right" width="180" />

-# <!-- an empty title -->

-## A Robust and Workflow-Centric Python Client for High-Throughput PubChem Access
+# A Robust and Workflow-Centric Python Client for High-Throughput PubChem Access

 **ChemInformant** is a modern Python client engineered for high-throughput and automated PubChem data tasks.
 It is designed not merely as an API wrapper, but as a reliable data infrastructure component for the Python cheminformatics ecosystem.